Typhoon Saola (2023): Taiwan

 The Central Weather Bureau (CWB) issued a sea warning on August 28.
 As Saola continued to approach the island, the CWB issued a land warning to the southern part of Taiwan early on the next day, locally.
 The CWB lifted the land warning late on August 31.
 Some operators decided to suspended eight domestic flights and 72 ferry services.
 School and work were canceled in the parts of Kaohsiung and Pingtung County.

 Impact

 Philippines

-Typhoon Saola and Haikui carried expansive rain bands as it approached the Philippines, exacerbating the existing southwest monsoon and causing widespread rains and floods over most of the country.
+Typhoon Saola and Haikui carried expansive rain bands as it approached the Philippines, further exacerbating the southwest monsoon and causing widespread rains and floods over most of the country.
 Saola brought torrential rains to parts of Metro Manila.
 Two fatalities were confirmed in the Philippines, another went missing and three were injured.
 Almost 1,086,837 people were affected by Saola.
 At least 7,813 houses were affected, including 334 which were destroyed.
 Damage from the storm amounted to ₱ (US$).

 Saola was initially expected to strike into Taiwan, but instead went into the Bashi Channel between the Babuyan Islands and Batanes, bringing strong winds and heavy rainfall across the area.